 Fortunately, our supplier was willing to compromise with us to fix the order but in theory, they didn’t have to do anything.

 Alibaba is 100% legit and safe to use as long as you follow a certain set of guidelines and perform your own due diligence.

 Here’s a summary of best practices that I personally use before placing an order on Alibaba.

 - Document And Save Everything – Be as specific as possible with your product specifications and write everything down on paper.
 Make sure you save any and all correspondence with your supplier just in case a dispute arises.

 - Use Trade Assurance – Do not conduct your monetary transactions outside of Alibaba for your first order.
 Use Trade Assurance and pay by Paypal if possible to provide an extra layer of payment protection.
 Once you trust your supplier, you can forgo Trade Assurance to save money.

-- Hire An Inspector – Don’t be cheap and pay the $200-300.
+- Hire An Inspector – Don’t be cheap and pay the $200-300 for a third party inspection company.
 It’s an insurance policy that will pay for itself.
 From a psychological perspective, your supplier will manufacture better quality products knowing that an inspection will be conducted.